INTO-CPS-Association/DTaaS/docs/admin/servers/auth.md

 ## Development Environment

-The development environment does not required traefik forward-auth.
+The development environment and server installation scenarios requires traefik forward-auth.

 ## Configure Authorization Rules for Traefik Forward-Auth

 The Traefik forward-auth microservices requires configuration rules to manage authorization for different URL paths.
-The _conf_ file can be used to configure the specific rules.
+The _conf.*_ file can be used to configure the specific rules.
 There are broadly three kinds of URLs:

 ### Public Path Without Authorization